Anthony J. Santino was elected Town Supervisor on November 3, 2015 with 60 percent of the vote.

 Born in Corona, Queens, Supervisor Santino moved to East Rockaway during childhood and for over four decades continues to call the community home.

 Responsibilities of Office

 The Supervisor serves as the Chief Executive Officer of town government.
-She presides at all Town Board meetings, directing the legislative and administrative functions of that body.
+He presides at all Town Board meetings, directing the legislative and administrative functions of that body.
 The Supervisor also oversees the day-to-day operations of a municipal government of 24 departments, employing just under 2,000 people, and providing services to over 760,000 residents.
-As the Chief Financial Officer of the township, the Supervisor is responsible for the implementation of the town's 2015 budget.
+As the Chief Financial Officer of the township, the Supervisor is responsible for the implementation of the town's budget.